 - Give your bunny a balanced diet.

 A big part of caring for your pet bunny is with nutrition.
 Most of what your bunny will eat or is supposed to eat is Timothy hay.
 Your bunny should also get some vegetables, like leafy greens.
-What we give our bunnies is Half and Half.
+What we gave our bunnies is Half and Half.
 It’s half baby spinach and half baby lettuce.
-But they also like Spring Mix.
+But they also liked Spring Mix.
 Iceberg is not good for rabbits, so you want to avoid giving that to bunnies.

 Don’t give your bunnies rhubarb, iceberg lettuce, tomatoes, cabbage, corn, peas, potatoes, seeds, beets, onions, chocolate, candy, or most human foods.

 If you have a bunny younger than 6 months, then you can give rabbit food pellets comprised of alfalfa.
 However, if you have a bunny older than 6 months, then you’ll want to feed it pellets made from Timothy grass.

 Make sure your bunny has access to fresh, clean water daily.
 If it uses a sipper bottle, make sure the bottle works properly and that your bunny knows how to work it.

 - Provide some chewing outlets.